umakantv/keyboardjs/README.md

 | `unbind(inputElm)`            | Unbinds an old input.
 Doesn't delete the element from the array of elms |

 ## To Do

+0. Better key-level handling - take data in an object instead of an array, support key level styling with className option
+1. Store cursor positions for all inputs to pass into callback as second parameter
+2. Make draggable, optionally.
+3. Better home page